 - Native Grasses – Abate native grasses to a minimum of 4 inches in height.
 The Cordelia Fire Protection District recommends whenever possible to completely abate native grasses to bare earth (disc or blade) which provides the highest level of protection.

-- Address Identification – Post 4 inch address numbers with contrasting background at the public roadway, and provide address numbers with directional arrows when more than 1 resident shares a common driveway.
-This will greatly add emergency responders in time of need.
+- Address Identification – Post 4-inch address numbers with contrasting background at the public roadway, and provide address numbers with directional arrows when more than 1 resident shares a common driveway.
+This will greatly assist emergency responders in time of need.